MediaComem/biopocket-mobile/DEVELOPMENT.md

 The `config/copy.config.js` file can be modified to add new files to copy during this step.

+> This feature is documented in the Ionic Documentation : https://ionicframework.com/docs/developer-resources/app-scripts/

 To do so, add a new property to the exported object, named as you see fit, that has two properties :
 * `src`: an array of paths of directory or files to copy
 * `dest`: the path of the destination folder in which all files listed in `src` will be copied